 Society of American Gastrointestinal and Endoscopic Surgeons

-The Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) is the largest general surgery specialty society in the United States and is devoted to education, training and research.
-SAGES has developed a program entitled the Fundamental Use of Surgical Energy (FUSE) with collaboration from gynecologic (AAGL), urologic (AUA), anesthesia (ASA), and nursing colleagues (AORN).
-This is intended to be a high stakes examination for physicians as well as a CEU program for nurses.
+The Society of American Gastrointestinal and Endoscopic Surgeons (SAGES) is the largest general surgery specialty society in the United States and is devoted to education, training, and research.
+SAGES has developed an educational program entitled, the Fundamental Use of Surgical Energy (FUSE), in collaboration with gynecologic (AAGL), urologic (AUA), anesthesia (ASA), and nursing colleagues (AORN).
 FUSE covers a wide variety of topics in the use of surgical energy and has a specific focus in the prevention and management of fires in the operating room.
 This interactive, web-based program is a multimedia-enhanced didactic curriculum , with optional CME and CEU certificates and a high-stakes, multiple choice cognitive exam (FUSE certifying exam).
 The program was designed to certify that a successful candidate has demonstrated the knowledge fundamental to the safe use of surgical energy-based devices in the operating room, endoscopic suite, and other procedural areas.

 Founded by Cathy Reuter Lake, whose mother was critically burned in a surgical fire, surgicalfire.org is a non-profit organization dedicated to promoting awareness of surgical and operating room fires through education and collaboration.